29 (number): 15 and 290 theorems

 The largest member 290 is the product between 29 and its index in the sequence of prime numbers, 10.
 The largest member in this sequence is also the twenty-fifth even, square-free sphenic number with three distinct prime numbers $p \times q \times r$ as factors, and the fifteenth such that $p + q + r + 1$ is prime (where in its case, 2 + 5 + 29 + 1 = 37).
 (Note: In this sequence, 29 is the seventeenth indexed member, where the sum of the largest two members (203, 290) is $17 \times 29 = 493$.
 Furthermore, 290 is the sum of the squares of divisors of 17, or 289 + 1.)

 Dimensional spaces

 The 29th dimension is the highest dimension for compact hyperbolic Coxeter polytopes that are bounded by a fundamental polyhedron, and the highest dimension that holds arithmetic discrete groups of reflections with noncompact unbounded fundamental polyhedra.

+29 is the tenth supersingular prime.